Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: The Single-bandit Problem

 where $\mathcal{L}$ is the Bellman operator.
-It turns out that the sequences $\{V_n\}$ and $\{g_n\}$ generated by \eqref{eq:relatedVI1}-\eqref{eq:relatedVI3} converge to $V^*$ and $g^*$, respectively, as $n \to \infty$.
-The converged $V^*$ and $g^*$ satisfy the Bellman equation.
-See Appendix B for the proof.
+It turns out that the sequences $\{V_n\}$ and $\{g_n\}$ generated by \eqref{eq:relatedVI1}-\eqref{eq:relatedVI3} converge to $V^*$ and $g^*$, respectively, as $n \to \infty$; the converged $V^*$ and $g^*$ satisfy the Bellman equation (see, e.g., Chapter 4 in \cite{bertsekas2012dynamic}).
 On this basis, we can prove the concavity of $V(\omega)$ by induction.
 Let us assume that $V_n(\omega)$ is concave.
 Then

 where

 Since $H(\omega)$ and $V_n(\omega)$ are both concave, it is easy to verify that $V_n^0(\omega)$ and $V_n^1(\omega)$ are concave.
 Therefore, $V_{n+1}(\omega)$ is the minimum of two concave functions; hence it is also concave.
 Recall that we can set $V_0(\omega)=0$, then by induction, $V_n(\omega)$ is concave for all $n$.
 Since this recursion will eventually converge to the Bellman equation, we conclude that $V(\omega)$ is concave. \end{IEEEproof}